Age of candidacy: Denmark

 In Denmark, any adult 18 years of age or older can become a candidate and be elected in any public election.

 Estonia

 In Estonia, any citizen 18 years of age or older can be elected in local elections, and 21 years or older in parliamentary elections.
 The minimum age for the President of Estonia is 40.

 France

 In France, any citizen 18 years of age or older can be elected to the lower house of Parliament, and 24 years or older for the Senate.
 The minimum age for the President of France is 18.

 Germany

-In Germany a citizen shall be over 18 to be elected in national, like the Chancellor, regional or local elections and a person shall be over 40 years of age to be President.
+In Germany a citizen must be 18 or over to be elected at the national level, like the Chancellor, and this age to be elected at the regional or local level.
+A person must be 40 or over to be President.

 Greece

 In Greece, those aged 25 years old and over who hold Greek citizenship are eligible to stand and be elected to the Hellenic Parliament.
 All over 40 years old are eligible to stand for presidency.